NadjaUvA/Programmeerproject/PROCESS.md

 ## 25th of june 2018
 Today, I started cleaning my code.
 I've been busy doing this all day, because my code really was a mess.
 I added files and merged files, I changed the variables to camelCase and I sorted functions and global variables.
 The legend for my stacked graph isn't working anymore and this is a problem I will solve tomorrow.

+## 26th of june 2018
+Today, I went on cleaning my code and I solved the problem of the legends.